top of page

 Step 4: Misting & Fresh Air Exchange

 King Oyster Mushrooms prefer to grow in an environment with 80-90% humidity.
 Because of this, you'll need to gently mist your kit regularly with a clean spray bottle.
 You want to create a humid environment for the mushrooms and to keep their bodies moist.
-They also require access to oxygen and fresh air exchange.
-Because you are beginning to grow your mushrooms inside of the growing bag, you will need to add some fresh air to your kit regularly.

-• Once per dayopen the top of the bag and spray generously and fan in fresh air for 1 minute.
+• Once per day, open the top of the bag and spray generously and fan in fresh air for 1 minute.

 • Keep a close eye on the top of the substrate.
 As soon as your mushrooms begin to pin, you will want to move on to Step 5.

-Step 5: Pinning and Increasing Fresh Air Exchange
+Step 5: Pinning and Increasing Fresh Air Exchange (for Open Top Method)

 'Pinning' should begin within 5 weeks of initiating fruiting.
-If you haven't seen any pinning after 5 weeks please see out FAQ.
+If you haven't seen any pinning after 5 weeks please see our FAQ.
 Once they have begun to pin, your mushrooms will grow rapidly.
 Keep the mushrooms moist during this period.

 Step 6: Harvest

-Harvest your mushrooms before the edges begin to either flip up or to wrinkle, darken and split.
+Harvest your mushrooms before the edges of the caps begin to either flip up or to wrinkle, darken and split.
 A white dust under your mushrooms means they have started to drop spores.
-Your mushrooms will be at their most tender if you harvest them before they sporate, but they'll still be perfectly delicious if you don't quite catch them in time.

 Step 7: Initiating The Next Flush